AquaDraco/UnityStationWiki/How-to-create-Game-Items.md

-## THIS TUT IS OBSOLETE BECAUSE OF UNICLOTH - Leaving for reference
+## THIS TUT IS OBSOLETE BECAUSE OF UNICLOTH AND TMS - Leaving for reference

 ***